Living in the Time of Dying

 2. What’s inevitable? futile? — Accepting reality, and avoiding frustration

-3. Progressing toward Ecocide?! – History’s verdict: human-centeredness
+3. Progressing Toward Ecocide?! — History’s Verdict Re Human-Centeredness

-4. Problems vs. Predicaments — 5 stages of awareness / ‘post-doom’ living
+4. Problems vs. Predicaments — 5 Stages of Awakening / Post-doom Living

-SOUNDCLOUD PLAYLISTS: (A) All of Michael Dowd’s “Grace Limits / Deep Sustainability / Deep Adaptation” playlists, (B) Post-Doom Soul Nourishment, (C) Jem Bendell & Deep Adaptation, (D) Bodhi Paul Chefurka, (E) Barbara Cecil & Dahr Jamail, (F) William R. Catton, Jr, (G) RIP Homo colossus, (H) William Ophuls, (I) John Michael Greer, (J) Richard Heinberg, (K) Tim Watkins, (L) Edward (Teddy) Goldsmith, (M) Vicki Robin, (N) John Halstead, (O) Richard Adrian Reese, (P) Kingsnorth, Hine & The Dark Mountain Project, (Q) Damaris Zehner, (R) Erik Lindberg, (S) William E. Rees, (T) Adam Sacks, (U) Ugo Bardi, (V) Meteorologist Nick Humphrey, (W) Adam Sacks, (Y) Why technology won’t save us or the environment, and (Z) Dowd & Barlow’s 2009-2016 podcasts: “Inspiring Naturalism” and “Evolving Faith” and “America’s Evolutionary Evangelists“and “The Future Is Calling Us to Greatness“.
+SOUNDCLOUD PLAYLISTS: (A) All “Grace Limits / Deep Sustainability / Deep Adaptation” playlists, (B) Post-Doom Soul Nourishment, (C) Jem Bendell & Deep Adaptation, (D) Bodhi Paul Chefurka, (E) Barbara Cecil & Dahr Jamail, (F) William R. Catton, Jr, (G) RIP Homo colossus, (H) William Ophuls, (I) John Michael Greer, (J) Richard Heinberg, (K) Tim Watkins, (L) Edward (Teddy) Goldsmith, (M) Robert Hunziker and Britt Wray and Vicki Robin, (N) John Halstead, (O) Richard Adrian Reese, (P) Paul Kingsnorth, Dougald Hine, and Dark Mountain Project, (Q) Damaris Zehner, (R) Erik Lindberg, (S) William E. Rees, (T) Adam Sacks, (U) Ugo Bardi, (V) Meteorologist Nick Humphrey, (W) Max Wilbert and Adam Sacks, (Y) Walter Youngquist, and Why technology won’t save us or the environment, and, (Z) Dowd & Barlow’s two 2009-2016 podcasts: “America’s Evolutionary Evangelists” and “Inspiring Naturalism“, and Dowd’s two 2011-2015 podcasts: “Evolving Faith” and “The Future Is Calling Us to Greatness“.

 Latest tracks can be found below.